Karthika1991-SAM/react-app/README.md

 Monitoring

-Application health checks configured using a simple monitoring script
+Application health checks configured using Uptime Kuma

 Sends notifications only if the application is down